November 18, 2020 7 min read 0 Comments

 Are you interested in microneedling?
 Microneedling is a great way to fade acne scars, fine lines, and keep skin looking youthful overall.

-Learn more about what microneedling is and how it works, and the microneedling aftercare steps to get the best results.
+Here we'll discuss more details about microneedling and what important microneedling aftercare steps to take in order to get the best results.

-The theory behind microneedling is that by making these tiny holes spaced apart in a given area of your skin (aka creating a controlled skin injury), your body will respond by sending collagen and elastin to heal the “injured” area.
-In other words, the collagen and elastin will not only heal the damaged area but also the areas around it, eventually smoothing out minor scars, flattening out fine lines and wrinkles, as well as promoting elasticity in the skin.
+The theory behind microneedling is that by making these tiny holes spaced apart in a given area of your skin (aka creating a controlled skin injury), and the body will respond by sending collagen and elastin to heal the “injured” area.
+In other words, the collagen and elastin will not only heal the damaged area but also the areas around it, eventually smoothing out minor scars, flattening out fine lines, as well as promoting elasticity in the skin.

-Microneedling is mostly used on the face and may treat various scars (except keloid scars), wrinkles and large pores.
+Microneedling is mostly used on the face and may treat various scars (except keloid scars).
 Microneedling may also be used in anti-aging procedures and for sun spots.

-For in office microneedling treatments, your doctor should provide detailed aftercare instructions on what to do after microneedling.
+For in office microneedling treatments, your doctor would provide detailed aftercare instructions on what to do after microneedling, so make sure you follow all aftercare instructions they provide you with.
 Microneedling aftercare instructions may be based specifically on your personal skin type and condition, so make sure to follow them carefully.
 During the initial microneedling session, it is normal for skin to become a little red.

 If you are doing microneedling yourself, these aftercare guidelines below can be followed.